linear-b/gitstream/docs/github-installation.md

 ### Configuring gitStream with Self-Hosted Runners

-To ensure gitStream runs on self-hosted GitHub Actions runners, follow these steps to configure it:
+Follow these steps to ensure gitStream runs on self-hosted GitHub Actions runners:

-1. **Configure Self-Hosted Runners with **
+1. **Configure Self-Hosted Runners**
     Ensure you have self-hosted runners set up for your GitHub organization or repository.
 Refer to the GitHub documentation on [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) and [Using self-hosted runners in a workflow](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/using-self-hosted-runners-in-a-workflow) for detailed instructions.

-1. **Install Docker and Git on Self-Hosted Runners** Make sure your self-hosted runners have Docker and Git installed.
-These are essential dependencies for gitStream to function properly.
-You can follow the official installation guides for [Docker](https://docs.docker.com/get-docker/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+1. **Install Git on Self-Hosted Runners**
+	Make sure your self-hosted runners have Git installed.
+Git is an essential dependency for gitStream to function properly.
+The installation guide is available [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 2. **Update GitHub Actions Configuration**
     Open the gitStream GitHub Actions workflow file (`.github/workflows/gitstream.yml`) and update the `runs-on` field to specify that the gitStream job must run on self-hosted runners.
 For example: